 Almost instantly, the show is easier to listen to, stands out more, and attracts more attention.
 The team has more time to specialize in fewer things.
 And listeners respond.

 Zero-Based Programming is a powerful tool.
 Try it or contact us for help.
 We specialize in fixing radio shows that need help.
-Oh, and we may use Gordon Ramsay’s methods, but we won’t yell at you like Gordon yells at his clients!
+Oh, and we may use Gordon Ramsay’s methods, but we won’t yell at you as Gordon yells at his clients!